Planting and moving

 Check hardwood cuttings taken last year.
 They may need planting out or potting on, and any diseased ones should be removed to prevent this spreading to other plants.

-Soft and semi-ripe cuttings taken earlier this year should also be checked for disease.
+Soft and semi-ripe cuttings taken earlier this year should also be checked for disease and rot.
+Remove any dead material to prevent spread of disease.

 Tree and shrub seeds and berries can still be harvested and sown, once they are ripe.